 As we leave our dens in this new post-pandemic era, I have found myself thinking about things like commuter rail.
 My last job was near a train stop, but in the great nation of America, car-free transportation is often inconvenient, if not impossible.
-It was almost impossible, so I didn’t use it for the last four years.
-When I worked in Boston, though, I could walk a little over a half mile to my stop, then get off right across the street from my job.
+Although my last job was a short walk from a T stop, I went by train only once, and then because I had plans in Boston after work.
+Otherwise, the ride to South Station combined with another ride out to Alewife completely derailed any notions I had of saving gas and time… and we also had free parking.
+My previous job, however, was right in Boston.
+I could walk a little over a half mile from home to my local station, then get off right across the street from my job in Back Bay.
 It was a nice time to read, or just enjoy riding instead of fighting traffic.

 Many people who had worked at jobs for years took the same trains together, and I soon noticed the groups who had known one another and were friends, or at least train buddies.
 A group played gin rummy at the table seats in the afternoon.
 A woman knitted sweaters and displayed her handiwork to admiring friends.
 And then, there was the cowboy.